 “Intellectual Property” means any and all intellectual property, including without limitation, works, inventions (whether patentable or not), discoveries, improvements, trade secrets, know-how, scientific formulae, data, information, images, reports, results, analysis, software, models, research and development information, technical information, prototypes, specifications, patterns, drawings, algorithms, products, compositions, processes and protocols, methods, tests, devices, computer programs, trade-marks and any and all proprietary rights provided under patent law, copyright law, trademark law, design patent or industrial design law, semiconductor chip or mask work law, or any other statutory provision or civil or common law principles applicable to the protection of intangible proprietary information or rights, including trade secret law, which may provide a right in any of the foregoing as well as any and all applications, registrations or other evidence of a right in any of the foregoing.

-"Template" means any template or schema (generic or, as the case may be, customized)created by Mako and used to structure interfaces within the Services, such as digital forms, and which are used to design workflows, processes and integrations with Third Party Services for Partners.
+"Template" means any template or schema (generic or, as the case may be, customized) created by Mako and used to structure interfaces within the Services, such as digital forms, and which are used to design workflows, processes and integrations with Third Party Services for Partners.

 2.1 You agree and understand that our Partners determine the content and nature of the information which they request their End Users to share when filling forms.
-Mako does not control which information is requested by the Partners, and you should reach out to such Partners for any questions regarding the filling of digital onboarding forms.
+Mako does not control which information is requested by the Partners, and you should reach out to such Partners for any questions regarding the filling of any forms.

 2.2 Our Partners also decide which Third Party Services they would like to connect to our Services.
-Depending on our Partners’ instructions, these Third-Party Services may process personal information about End Users and have access to information about you through the Services, including to perform ancillary tasks such as validating your identity.
+Depending on our Partners’ instructions, these Third Party Services may process personal information about End Users and have access to information about you through the Services, including to perform ancillary tasks such as validating your identity.
 Third Party Services are not suppliers of Mako, and you should always review terms and conditions, as well as their privacy practices, prior for using Third Party Services.
 You agree that we are not liable for Third Party Services.

 3.2 You further agree that your use of a keypad, mouse or other device to select an item, button, icon or similar act/action, or to otherwise provide Mako, or in accessing or making any transaction regarding any agreement, acknowledgment, consent terms, disclosures or conditions constitutes your signature, acceptance and agreement as if actually signed by you in writing.

-3.4 You understand and agree that certain types of agreements and documents may be excepted from electronic signature laws, or may be subject to specific regulations promulgated by various government agencies regarding electronic signatures and electronic records, and that Mako is not responsible or liable to determine whether any particular document is (i) subject to an exception to applicable electronic signature laws, or whether it is subject to any particular agency promulgations, or whether it can be legally formed by electronic signatures.
+3.4 You understand and agree that certain types of agreements and documents may be excepted from electronic signature laws, or may be subject to specific regulations promulgated by various government agencies regarding electronic signatures and electronic records, and that Mako is not responsible or liable to determine whether any particular document is subject to an exception to applicable electronic signature laws, or whether it is subject to any particular agency promulgations, or whether it can be legally formed by electronic signatures.

 3.5 You agree that Mako is not responsible for determining how long any contracts, documents, and other records are required to be retained or stored under any applicable laws, regulations, or legal or administrative agency processes, and that Mako is not responsible for or liable to produce any of your electronically signed documents or other documents to any third parties.